zcash/zips/zip-XXXX.rst

   the Foundation's at $500k per month based on a volume-weighted average price.
-* The remaining two thirds of the fee (50% of the total), called the "outside development fee", shall be distributed between at least two development teams, chosen semi-annually by the Foundation.
+* The remaining two thirds of the fee (50% of the total), called the "outside development fee", shall be distributed between at least two development teams, chosen semi-annually by the Foundation, coinciding with network upgrades.
   Unlike those of the Foundation and principal developer, these allocations aren't limited by market conditions, and don't carry a burn requirement.

+Prior to each network upgrade, the Foundation shall recommend a list of addresses and a total number of ZEC per block each address is meant to receive from the dev fee.
+The recommendation will be "ratified" by the miners as the network upgrade activates.

 The role of dev fee recipients
 ------------------------------